EnduranceCode/server-setup-guide/02-04-docker-installation.md

     newgrp docker

-Verify that your user was added to the `docker` group by reading the output of the `goups`.
+Verify that your user was added to the `docker` group by reading the output of the `groups`.

 Check the installed versions using the following commands